gregoryrad/frontend-nanodegree-mobile-portfolio/README.md

 ```

 2. You will then need to clone this GitHub repository to a local directory.
-3. Next navigate to the project directory and install the `node_modules` folder and the necessary modules for `gulpfile.js` to use
+3. Next navigate to the local project directory and install the `node_modules` folder and necessary modules for `gulpfile.js` to use

 ```bash
 $ cd /path/to/the-project-folder